How Long Does it Take to Get Comfortable Sleeping with a Partner?

 Taking That Next (Sleep) Step

 There is no perfect timeline couples should try to follow when it comes to feeling comfortable around each other.
-In fact, looking over your shoulder at how well (or fast) things seem to be going for the people around you can be one of the most harmful things for your relationship.
+In fact, looking over your shoulder at how well (or fast) things seem to be going compared to other people might do more harm than good.
 What works for one person may not necessarily work for another, and that includes deciding when the time is right to sleep over.

 Tossing and Turning